Jase-Dryden/Math/System_of_Equations/README.md

 When I first started working on the system of equations, I always questioned how a computer would be able to find out the answers to this problem.
 So, for my self-directed learning project I decided to investigate the matter a little further.
 I wanted to find a way of solving 2x2 and 3x3 system of equation with Python.

-### Discovery

-vWhen I started my research, I found the determinant method, it uses matrices to solve the system of equations.
+When I started my research, I found the determinant method, it uses matrices to solve the system of equations.
 It took me to understand how it worked and how I would be able to implement it into code.
-From my understanding I will explain how the determinant method works.
+The majority of my information about the determinant method came from this website [here](https://pressbooks.bccampus.ca/algebraintermediate/chapter/solve-systems-of-equations-using-determinants/).

 ### Code

 When I first started developing this program, I made a chart that would help me visualize the matrix and the naming of the variable that I would be using in my program.
 I would use this to then create the math equation to D, DX, DY and DZ.
+These values will be used to find the X, Y and Z location of the final intersecting point or determine of the equation is an infinite solution or no solution.

 ```python
 # X1,Y1,Z1  X